In this article:

 As it is a yacht vacation, you'll undoubtedly spend most of your days in the water; whether that's lounging in a Jacuzzi, doing laps in the pool or whizzing across the waves on a jet ski.
 Therefore, we reccommend packing several bathing outfits, and perhaps a light shirt and sarong or pair of shorts for dining, especially at lunch when the dress code is customarily more casual.

-For anyone looking to maintain their fitness regimes, don't forget to include some workout gear as most superyachts offer some form of gym equipment; from a treadmill and some weights on the top deck to a full-blown gymnasium.
+For anyone looking to maintain their fitness regimes, don't forget to include some workout gear as most superyachts offer some form of gym equipment; from a treadmill and some weights on the top deck to a full-blown gymnasium with all the bells and whistles.

 For evenings, most charter guests prefer to dress up, so a couple of smart outfits won't go amiss.